angeloxx/homebridge-myhome/README.md

 ## Tested devices
 - F454v1 and MH201 as IP Gateway
 - F411/2 as MHRelay, MHOutlet and MHCurtain
+- F401 as MHBlindAdvanced
 - F416U1 as MHDimmer
 - 3455 as MHExternalThermometer
 - 3477 as MHContactSensor

+## Known Bug List

+- MHBlindAdvanced reports a wrong running state
+- Groups are not managed

 # TODOS